EliabParra/nodejs-backend-architecture/docs/en/11-frontend-clients-and-requests.md

-# Frontend tutorial (Vanilla / React / Vite / Angular)
+# 11 — Frontend clients and requests (Vanilla / React / Vite / Angular)

 This backend already exposes a stable contract (see [05-api-contract.md](05-api-contract.md)) and security constraints (cookies + CSRF).
 This doc shows how to call it from different frontend stacks.